PACU Nursing Salary

 To be successful working in the PACU (sometimes also referred to as the recovery room) you must be detailed-oriented, a skilled critical thinker, and a great communicator.
 Travel PACU nurses must be decisive, and able to function well in a fast-paced, team environment.
 Many post-op patients easily regain consciousness and stabilize, but PACU nurses must always be ready to identify and respond to any potential emergencies at this critical time for patients.

 PACU nurses are there when patients begin to regain consciousness from anesthesia and they handle all aspects of care as patients begin their initial recovery from surgery.
 They carefully observe and monitor patients to ensure proper recovery from both the surgical procedure and the anesthesia.
-PACU nurses check vitals such as blood pressure, administer fluids, inspect surgical sites and dressings, provide blood if needed, begin pain management, help manage post-anesthesia nausea, and more.
+PACU RNs check vitals such as blood pressure, administer fluids, inspect surgical sites and dressings, provide blood if needed, begin pain management, help manage post-anesthesia nausea, and more.
 Outpatient PACU nurses often also provide patient instructions upon discharge.

 The PACU team’s overall goal is to monitor post-surgical patients and stabilize patient vitals.
-PACU Nurses do this with medication and fluids if necessary.
+PACU RNs do this with medication and fluids if necessary.
 They also initiate a pain control regimen and ultimately release each patient to another unit or discharge them.

 Who Works in PACU?